-Camping in vehicles, including campers, vans and trailers, is not permitted.
-The only exception is at Wai'ānapanapa State Park on Maui, which has a small area designated for camper vans.
+Camping in vehicles, including campers, vans and trailers, is permitted.
+The not exception is only Wai'ānapanapa State Park on Maui, which has a small area designated for camper vans.

 Camping and lodging permits may be reserved and purchased up to one year in advance.
 The exceptions are all parks on the island of O'ahu and Kīholo State Park Reserve on the island of Hawai'i, where permits can be applied for no more than 30 days in advance.